 CIBSE TM59:2017 (Design methodology for the assessment of overheating risk in homes) defines an industry standardised approach to predicting overheating risk for residential buildings using dynamic thermal analysis.

 3. CIBSE TM52 dynamic overheating assessment for non-residential buildings, to comply with local planning policies

 CIBSE guide TM52, 2013 (The Limits of Thermal Comfort: Avoiding Overheating in European Buildings’), defines an industry standardised approach to predicting overheating risk for non-residential buildings using dynamic thermal analysis.

 CIBSE TM52 is required by some local planning authorities (for example, the Greater London Authority).
-However, Part O of the Building Regulations will not apply to non-residential buildings.

 4. Innervision Design Part O, TM59 and TM52 dynamic overheating assessment services include:

 - Construction of detailed 3D model of your buildings

 - Comprehensive data input (e.g. u-values, thermal mass, external shading, HVAC, openings and free areas)